cainem/messaging-thread-pool/README.md

 With this infrastructure in place a pool item can then use the library provided structs to host instances of the pool items in a fixed sized thread pool.

-This provides simple call schematics, easy to reason about lifetimes and predictable pool behaviour.

 ```rust
 use std::iter;